AdobeDocs/federated-audience-composition.en/help/connections/home.md

 >[!NOTE]
 >
->In order to request secure connectivity using private link or VPN, you **must** have licensed either Privacy and Security Shield or Healthcare Shield.
+>In order to request secure connectivity using PrivateLink or VPN, you **must** have licensed either Privacy and Security Shield or Healthcare Shield.

 The connection properties popover appears.
 You can name your connection as well as select what type of database you want to create.